urbit/developers.urbit.org/content/guides/core/hoon-school/K-doors.md

 +++
-title: Cores and Doors
+title = Cores and Doors
-nodes: [150, 155]
+nodes = [150, 155]
-objectives: ["Identify the structure of a door and relate it to a core.", "Pull an arm in a door.", "Build cores for later use and with custom samples.", "Identify the `$` buc arm in several structures and its role."]
+objectives = ["Identify the structure of a door and relate it to a core.", "Pull an arm in a door.", "Build cores for later use and with custom samples.", "Identify the `$` buc arm in several structures and its role."]
 +++

 #   Cores and Doors